 Gyotaku (Japanese 魚拓, from gyo "fish" (say “joe”) + taku "rubbing") is the traditional Japanese method of printing fish, a practice which dates back to the mid-1800s.
 It is believed that fishermen used the prints to record their catches to enable competition between remote fishing campsites.
 It has become an art form of its own.
 Paint or Ink is applied directly to a fresh fish and Impressions (prints, rubbings) are made.
 Much like Batik, imperfections are a part of the process.

 This fish was caught by Craig snorkeling in the Bahamas.
+The squirrelfish is a tropical reef fish that inhabits warm ocean waters.
+It’s a nocturnal hunter with huge eyes that allow it to see in the dark.
+Its diet includes plankton and small, larval crustaceans.
 This original impression or rubbing was done on Mulberry Paper with acrylics.
 It is framed in a deep copper colored frame and matted.
 Frame OD 16"x18" Art is 9.5"x11"

 Art Quality Giclee Prints and Stretched Canvases are sold below.
 This is a sampling of what we have to offer.
 Call for more options.